bcbutler2212/Education-Policy-Research-Chatbot/README.md

 First, download the requirments from requirments.txt

+run pip install -r requirments.txt

-This model RAG system contains data from the MLB, which will take some time to load.
+This model RAG system contains data from a CSV that contains MLB data.

+Once requriments are downloaded, start chatting with the bot by running:

+python3 query.py